top of page

 support_general_callout.png

-Graduates of Ready, Willing & Able (RWA) must successfully obtain and maintain independent housing.
+Graduates of Ready, Willing & Able Philadelphia must successfully obtain and maintain independent housing.
 For many graduates this will be the first time they've successfully lived on their own.
-RWA's Graduate Services department helps trainees locate housing and prepares them for the obligations of independent living.
+RWAP's Graduate Services department helps trainees locate housing and prepares them for the obligations of independent living.

 bottom of page